A green funeral incorporates environmentally-friendly options to meet the needs of a family requesting a green service.

 It may include any or all of the following basic options: no embalming or embalming with organic, formaldehyde-free, products; the use of sustainable biodegradable clothing, shroud or caskets.

 Crawford Funeral Home is one of a select number of funeral homes who meet the criteria for providing green funeral service by the Green Burial Council; a tax-exempt, nonprofit organization working to encourage environmentally sustainability in the field of funeral service.
 These offerings allow for a funeral to take place without the use of toxic or non-biodegradable materials/chemicals.
-Caskets and shrouds are made available to enclose and transport the dead.
-Body preparation suitable for a green funeral service accommodated by this funeral home consists of refrigeration, the use of topical sprays/compounds, or arterial embalming with essential oils.
-Home wakes, public visitations, church funerals and graveside services are options that may be arranged within the time frame that a green funeral allows.
+Natural, sustainableand local products and GBC approved caskets and shrouds are available toenclose and transport the body.
+Suitable preparation of the body for a greenfuneral service consists of refrigeration, the use of topical sprays/compounds,or arterial embalming using GBC approved fluids which is a complex mix of essentialplant-based oils.
+Home wakes, publicvisitations at the funeral home, church funerals and graveside services areoptions that may be arranged.

 In a “purist” natural or green burial, the body is buried, without embalming, in a natural setting.